Microsoft/IntuneDocs/intune/certificates-symantec-configure.md

 ## Get the Certificate Profile OID

-The Certificate Profile OID is associated with a Certificate Profile template in the Symantec CA.  To create a PKCS Certificate profile in the Intune administration portal, the certificate template name must be provided in the form of a Certificate Profile OID which is associated with a Certificate template in the Symantec CA.
+The Certificate Profile OID is associated with a Certificate Profile template in the DigiCert CA.  To create a PKCS Certificate profile in the Intune administration portal, the certificate template name must be provided in the form of a Certificate Profile OID which is associated with a Certificate template in the DigiCert CA.

-1. Login to the Symantec CA Admin portal.
+1. Login to the DigiCert CA Admin portal.
 2. Click Manage Certificate Profiles.
 3. Select the Certificate Profile that you want to use.
 4. Copy the Certificate Profile OID.
 It looks similar to the following example: